Introduction of Bootable CD

 Now, after creating the ISO file, you can easily burn ISO to CD or USB with burning tool and follow the tutorial how to burn ISO file to CD/USB to burn this ISO file.
 Also, you can complete this task with the Windows 7 integrates built-in burning utility by right clicking this ISO file > Open With > Windows Disc Image Burner.

-Note: If you don't want to create bootable disc, you could enable AOMEI Backupper recovery environment in Windows boot options menu, then boot from the recovery environment to backup, restore, clone data.
+✍ Note: If you don't want to create bootable disc, you could enable AOMEI Backupper recovery environment in Windows boot options menu, and then boot from the recovery environment to backup and restore data.